2k4sm/cloned/README.md

-# cloned
+# lorem-ipsum-clone
-A cloned website.
+Making a clone of the given lorem ipsum dummy website.